satyam-kapri/satyam-kapri-wasserstoff-FullstackInternTask-Task2/README.md

 3. Material UI
 4. ApexCharts
 5. Express.js
 6. MongoDB

-Frontend is hosted on Vercel and Backend on Render
+Frontend is hosted on Vercel and Backend on Render.com

 Following are screenshots of the live project:
 ![Screenshot (100)](https://github.com/user-attachments/assets/15609f36-3e41-40f1-93fd-158b4add5be3)